Mad about Brock Turner's sentence? It's not uncommon

 The letters from family and friends helped, too, Persky said, serving as character references.
 They knew him as humble, hard-working, gracious, thoughtful, charming, an AP student, a talented swimmer who loved to cook.
 "Brock's guac" was famous among classmates.

 Both Persky and the survivor said alcohol was a factor, not an excuse.
-While she mocked Turner for blaming the incident on "campus drinking culture," Persky agreed with the probation officer who said alcohol mitigated Turner's culpability.
+While she mocked Turner for blaming the incident on alcohol and the "campus drinking culture," Persky agreed with the probation officer who said alcohol mitigated Turner's culpability.

-They differed on Turner's remorse.
-To her, his lack of remorse was a mockery of her pain.
-To Persky, Turner's apology in court appeared "genuine."

 And, there was the potentially "severe impact" that state prison could have on someone his age, and the "adverse collateral consequences on the defendant's life resulting from the felony conviction," according to a transcript of the hearing.

-These are concerns judges face all the time: Will justice be served with a long sentence in state prison, a far harsher environment than county jail?
+It may sound laughable, but it's a question judges face all the time: Will justice be served with a long sentence in state prison, a far harsher environment than county jail?

 The purpose of treatment